terraform-aws-modules/terraform-aws-lambda/README.md

 *Few notes:*

-- If you specify a source path as a string that references a folder and the runtime is either python or nodejs, the build process will automatically build python and nodejs dependencies if `requirements.txt` or `package.json` file will be found in the source folder.
+- If you specify a source path as a string that references a folder and the runtime begins with `python` or `nodejs`, the build process will automatically build python and nodejs dependencies if `requirements.txt` or `package.json` file will be found in the source folder.
 If you want to customize this behavior, please use the object notation as explained below.
 - All arguments except `path` are optional.
 - `patterns` - List of Python regex filenames should satisfy.
 Default value is "include everything" which is equal to `patterns = [".*"]`.
 This can also be specified as multiline heredoc string (no comments allowed).
 Some examples of valid patterns: